davidanderle/HA-eink-display/README.md

 # eink_calendar
-I started this project on 27 Aug 2023 and is a work in progress as of 28 Aug 2023.
-ESP-S3 consumes 5uA in deep sleep
+I started this project on 27 Aug 2023 and is a work in progress ESP32-S3 consumes 5uA in deep sleep

 # Goal
-A thin, light-weigth, long battery life E-Ink-based calendar that syncs its contect to 2 gmail calendars.
+A thin, light-weight, long battery life E-Ink-based calendar that syncs its content to 2 gmail calendars.

 The embedded UI design is likely to be through